Uniglobal can help you and your organization prepare for what's next.

 |Maximum Defined Contribution Annual Additions||$58,000||$61,000|

 |Maximum Compensation for Retirement Plan Purposes||$290,000||$305,000|

 |Key Employee 1% Owner||$150,000||$150,000|

 |Social Security Taxable Wage Base||$142,800||$147,000|

 Learn more about these increases and how they impact your retirement plan by contacting Uniglobal and your Uniglobal consultant.

-Additional information on limit changes for 2021 can be found in IRS Notice 2020-79.
-The IRS page COLA Increases for Dollar Limitations on Benefits and Contributions expands on the highlights in this post.
+Additional information on limit changes for 2022 can be found in IRS Notice 2021-61.
+The IRS page IRS announces 401(k) limit increases to $20,500 expands on the highlights in this post.
 The IRS also provides a tool if you’d like to get a Retirement Savings Check-Up.